deckerr95/decky-plugin-manager/README.md

 ### Update Checking
 - **Version comparison**: Compares local version against remote `version` file
 - **Simple mechanism**: Currently checks only version difference (future improvements may add more robust checking)
-- **Automatic checks**: Can be triggered from the main menu's "Check for updates" option

 ### Update Process
 - When an update is available, the tool downloads and executes the installer with `--update --yes` flags